loopstick/ArduinoTutorial/README.md

 If you have questions prior to or after the workshop please contact Sudhu: loopstick@hotmail.com

 #### At the Workshop
-Please interrupt anytime with questions.
+ - Please interrupt any time with questions.

-#### First steps: Verifying correct installation
+### First steps: Verifying correct installation
 All of this is in the Arduino Getting Started guide for your operating system. [https://www.arduino.cc/en/Guide/HomePage](https://www.arduino.cc/en/Guide/HomePage).

 1. Connect Arduino via USB cable